 Natural catastrophe events are a risk analytics flash point.
 And while growing board-level awareness of the importance of real-time reporting might seem like a positive, without marrying the data with the right tools to gather and process that data, together with a more integrated approach to risk management and modeling functions, the pain points for exposure managers on the event frontline, are unlikely to be relieved.

-RMS® ExposureIQ™ is an exposure management application available on the cloud-based platform RMS® Risk Intelligence™, which enables clients to centralize exposure data, process it, write direct reports and then run deterministic scenarios to quickly and accurately assess their exposure.
+RMS® ExposureIQ™ is an exposure management application available on the cloud-native RMS Intelligent Risk Platform™, which enables clients to centralize exposure data, process it, write direct reports and then run deterministic scenarios to quickly and accurately assess their exposure.

 When an event is threatening or impacts risks, an exposure management team needs to rapidly process the available data to work out their overall exposure and the likely effect on insured assets.
 The integration of event response data such as HWind into the ExposureIQ application is where the acquisition of this hazard data really starts to make a difference.

-The 2021 North Atlantic hurricane season, for example, is well upon us.
-It has already proved eventful, and access to regular, real-time data is relied upon as a crucial part of event response to tropical cyclones.
-With reliable event response analytics, updated in real-time, businesses can get fully prepared and ensure solvency through additional reinsurance cover, more accurately reserve funds and confidently communicate risk to all stakeholders.
+The 2022 North Atlantic hurricane season, for example, is upon us, and access to regular, real-time data is relied upon as a crucial part of event response to tropical cyclones.
+With reliable event response analytics, updated in real-time, businesses can get fully prepared and ensure solvency through additional reinsurance cover, more accurately reserve funds, and confidently communicate risk to all stakeholders.

 The National Oceanic and Atmospheric Administration’s (NOAA) National Hurricane Center (NHC) has long been viewed as a valuable resource for forecasts on the expected track and severity of hurricanes.

 Since RMS acquired HWind in 2015, it has continually evolved as a solution that can be leveraged more easily by insurers to benefit individual use cases.
 HWind provides snapshots (instantaneous views of the storm’s wind field) and cumulative footprints (past swaths of the maximum wind speeds) every six hours.
-In addition, for the last two hurricane seasons RMS has been delivering forecast data that includes a series of forecast scenarios of both the wind and surge hazard, enabling users to understand the potential severity of the event up to five days in advance of landfall.
+In addition, RMS delivers hurricane forecast data that includes a series of forecast scenarios of both the wind and surge hazard, enabling users to understand the potential severity of the event up to five days in advance of landfall.

 “Because HWind real-time products are released up to every six hours, you can adapt your response as forecasts shift.
 After an event has struck you very quickly get a good view of which areas have been impacted and to what level of severity,” explains Higgins.